The Black Queen (House of the Dragon): Plot

-At Storm's End

 Luke travels to Storm's End on his dragon Arrax to meet with Lord Borros Baratheon.
 He discovers Prince Aemond is already there with his dragon Vhagar.
 Luke relays Rhaenyra's message, reminding Borros that his late father swore an oath to support her succession.
 Borros reveals that Aegon has already offered a political alliance, betrothing Aemond to one of his daughters, which Rhaenyra's sons, both already betrothed, cannot offer.
 Borros refuses Rhaenyra's appeal and sends Luke away.

 Luke refuses Aemond's demand that he sacrifice his own eye as retribution for taking Aemond's years earlier, provoking the latter into drawing his weapon.
 Borros forbids the two from fighting inside his hall and permits Luke to safely depart on Arrax, though Aemond pursues them on Vhagar.
 Caught in a severe storm, both princes briefly lose control of their dragons.
 Against the wishes of Luke, Arrax attacks Vhagar, and she retaliates by devouring both Arrax and Luke against a horrified Aemond's commands.